cdzombak/dmx-hardware/apb3_csr_bridge-direct/doc/README.md

 This module was written by [Chris Dzombak](http://chris.dzombak.name).

-It was originally used in a UMich EECS373 project (link TK) to interface with the DMX cores from the Milkymist project.
+It was originally used in a [UMich EECS373 project](http://chris.dzombak.name/373project) to interface with the DMX cores from the Milkymist project.